-The resources on this page are recommended for when you need to find evidence-based research literature and other types of articles for literature reviews, annotated bibliographies, and other projects.
-You'll also find search and evaluation strategies to help you find the best articles for your topic.
+The resources on this page are designed to help you find journal articles and other types of sources for research projects.
+You'll also find search strategies to help you find the best sources for your topic.

 Not sure where to start?
 This interactive tutorial will walk you through how to search for articles.

 Consider using synonyms of your keywords to help find even more information.
-For example, if you are looking for articles about the benefits of exercise for patients with heart disease, you might use the keywords and synonyms below:
+For example, if you are looking for articles about the benefits of exercise for patients with heart disease, you might start with the keywords and synonyms below:

 Searching for Keywords

 Creating a grid like the one above can also help you enter your keywords when you're searching in the databases.

 Put each distinct concept (heart disease, exercise) on a separate line with AND in between.
 This will give you results that mention both of these concepts, rather than just one or the other.

 Then add each set of synonyms to the same line and type the word "or" in between.